chicio/chicio.github.io/_posts/2017-06-02-swift-closure-syntax.md

 capture and store references to any constants and variables from the context in which they are defined.

 Closures are in many ways what blocks are in Objective-C (or lamba function in other languages).
-As it was for blocks, it is not easy to remeber their syntax.
+As it was for blocks, it is not easy to remember their syntax.
 This post is intended to be a reference for me (and you, readers :wink:) about closure syntax.
 You could also take a look at [F$%&£&g closure syntax](http://fuckingclosuresyntax.com "F$%&£&g closure syntax").

 Declared as a variable (valid also for `let` constants):